damithc/markbind-prototype/src/textbook/requirements/EstablishingRequirements.md

-<seg Prerview>Requirements gathering, requirements elicitation, requirements analysis,
+<seg prerview>Requirements gathering, requirements elicitation, requirements analysis,
 requirements capture are some of the terms commonly and interchangeably used to represent the activity of understanding what a software product should do.</seg>